finite-element/finite-element-course/doc/source/L3_interpolation.rst

 Local and global interpolation errors
 -------------------------------------

-.. dropdown:: A second video recording of this section is available here.
+.. dropdown:: A video recording of this section is available here.

     .. container:: vimeo